DormanLab/AmpliCI/README.md

 AmpliCI, Amplicon Clustering Inference, denoises Illumina amplicon data by approximate model-based clustering.

-Note: AmpliCI V2.0 now includes a new module to denoise UMI-tagged Illumina amplicon sequences.
-See more in the [page](https://github.com/xiyupeng/AmpliCI-UMI).
+AmpliCI v2.0 now includes a new module to denoise UMI-tagged Illumina amplicon sequences.
+See details in the [page](https://github.com/xiyupeng/AmpliCI-UMI).

 # Table of Contents
 1. [Prerequisites](#prerequisites)